hoang-tran/hoang-tran.github.io/_posts/2016-07-31-how-to-write-unit-tests-in-ios-p1-xctestcase.md

 layout: post
 title:  'How to write unit tests in iOS Part 1: XCTestCase'
 meta_description: Learn how to write unit tests in iOS using XCTestCase
+description: Learn how to write unit tests in iOS using XCTestCase
+summary: Learn how to write unit tests in iOS using XCTestCase
 categories: ios testing
 tags: ios swift testing unittest xctestcase test
 ---